Basic discussion is below. For more information try our FAQ pages.

 Hostas from seeds (hybridizing)

 Are you interested in growing hostas from seeds?
 The most important thing to know is that most hostas are hybrids, and therefore do not come true from seed.
 Notably, variegated hostas rarely give variegated offspring!
 For that you need an unstable streaked-variegation parent, whose instability passes on to the seedlings which can then "settle out" to a typical variegated pattern.
 Still, it can be fun to grow hostas from seeds, even if you only expect single-color progeny.
-See our FAQ page for an introduction to hybridizing and growing from seed.
+See our FAQ page for an introduction to hybridizing and growing from seed, or David Teager's three-part video series (Part 1).
 There is a great tutorial on hybridizing and growing hostas from seed by Joshua Spece at In the Country Gardens and Gifts.

 Challenges: tree roots, pests, and diseases

 Hostas have trouble competing with shallow roots from trees and shrubs; in our area red and silver maples pose the greatest threat.
 Where there are limited planting areas and you want to keep the trees, plant the hosta in a container or nursery pot large enough to accommodate growth.
 This container planting also has been recommended in cases where voles (see below) are an extreme hosta "predator."
 If you use a container you need to keep the holes in the bottom open to ensure good drainage.

 Hostas tend to be pest free.
 However, slugs do tend to enjoy eating holes in the leaves of hostas and the slug is considered by many to be the number one pest of hostas.
 Of course, deer don't eat little holes, they eat entire leaves!
 And voles burrow shallow tunnels to eat the roots and crowns of your hostas, and can cause hosta devastation in a short time.